Gothic Architecture

 churches were subject by fire caused by lightening or sparks from other nearby

-building that were on fire or during a local uprising.
+was on fire or during a local uprising.

 For further information about Romanesque architecture click on my